cadiblac/jaguililla.github.io/_posts/2014-06-19-the-making-of.md

 - Install: ruby, gem, jekyll, python, pygments
 - Selecting a theme (going with vanilla Jekyll + templates (startbootstrap) )
 - Operation: using make (available from all Unix, in the end it has to be Unix... so who cares about multiplatform)
-- Generating 'syntax' for pygments
+- Generating 'syntax' for pygments (pygmentize -S monokai -f html > css/monokai.css)
 - Using CDNs instead copying libraries
 - Deployment (git commands)
 - References (themes, info, jekyll)